 Laravel primarily uses SQL (Structured Query Language) for interacting with its databases.

-24/7 Support: Kamatera’s dedicated support team is available 24/7 to assist you with any questions or issues you may encounter with your Laravel hosting.
+Yes, our expert technical support team is available 24/7 to assist you with any questions or issues related to your Laravel applications and server environment.
+We can help with server configuration, deployment, and troubleshooting.